danong/mhw-dps-overlay/README.md

 ## Known Limitations/Bugs

 - Post-hunt DPS is low because it includes the 60/20 seconds period after the hunt and the time spent in the post-hunt summary pages (possibly).
+- Negative intial DPS values during hunts.

+## Contributing Guide

+Contributions are welcome.
+Feel free to make an issue or pull request.
+This project is licensed under the MIT license.

 ## Credits